yannam-hema/netflix-gpt/README.md

 create a movie slice
 updated store with movie data
 # Mainconatainer
 fetch data for trailer viedo
 update store with trailer viedo
 Embedded youtube and make it autoplay and mute
+# Secondary Container
+Added various categories of movies in SecondaryConatiner

 # Project Structure
   -without signIn